-The proposed budget to run this program is \$525,279 during FY 2014/15 including services and administrative costs.
-The budget will be reevaluated after a year of operation and Fresno COG reserves the right to amend this budget.
-At yearly intervals, Fresno COG will conduct a performance evaluation to determine if the program is meeting its intended goals of increasing ridership amongst eligible seniors of the Taxi Scrip Program and to assess whether or not to continue, or redirect the funding to a more effective alternative.
+A budget has been established based on annual Measure C revenue and will be reevaluated after a year of operation.
+Fresno COG reserves the right to amend this budget.
+At yearly intervals, Fresno COG will conduct a performance evaluation to determine if the program is meeting its intended goals of increasing ridership amongst eligible seniors of the Senior Scrip Program and to assess whether or not to continue, or redirect the funding to a more effective alternative.